 These great Italian tomatoes are the perfect start to the perfect pizza.
 The harvest of the San Marzano usually begins in August and continues until the end of September and sometimes later.
 It is a delicate crop and mechanization is not used.
 The labor required to train the vines, and the hand-picked harvest (the true San Marzano is harvested multiple times, only when the fruit is completely ripe, not all at once) are two elements that lead to an increase in production costs.

 Still, we think it’s worth it.
-Take a 28oz can of imported San Marzano tomatoes, hit it with a potato masher or hand-crank food mill, and you have the perfect pizza sauce.
+Take a 28oz can of imported San Marzano tomatoes, hit it with a potato masher or hand-crank food mill, and you have the perfect tomato sauce for pizza.
 Check out our Smash Tomato Sauce.

 And now, there’s San Marzano Tomatoes for sale in the Forno Bravo Store — at reasonable prices.
 Compared with some of life’s other luxuries, this is one you will enjoy, and can afford!